 The lesson of the day: When asked to choose between an Alphonso & Mancurad, never choose!

-Best options for stay in Goa during April
+Best places to stay in Goa during the month of April

 They say ‘Make hay while the sun shines’.
 That’s exactly why you should visit Goa in April.
 As the temporary tourist infrastructure disappears from the beaches, the choice and availability of restaurants & hotels are aplenty as ever.
 Take this opportunity to book beach villas and shacks at the lowest of its prices but make sure they have air conditioning facilities throughout the day to escape the hot and sultry climate.
 In Southern Goa, the best places to stay beside the beach will Palolem and Agonda.
 Whereas when staying in North Goa, choose Ashwem or Morjim if you’re looking for a peaceful hideout or Calangute & Anjuna if you want a happening and buzzing spot.